Feyerabend/cc/ch07/addition/signals/README.md

 dispersion or ear-fatiguing artefacts in audio.

-*When to choose IIR:* real-time systems with tight computational budgets, communications receivers, control loops -- anywhere the non-linear phase is acceptable and efficiency is paramount.
+*When to choose IIR:* real-time systems with tight computational budgets, communications receivers, control loops--anywhere the non-linear phase is acceptable and efficiency is paramount.

 *Comparing FIR and IIR for the same specification in folder [firiir](./firiir/).*